 - Tiredness or fatigue

-Fortunately, antibiotic treatment is enough to eliminate the infection and to prevent it from spreading to other joints and internal organs.
+Fortunately, antibiotic treatment is enough both to eliminate the infection and to prevent it from spreading to other joints and internal organs.

 This is a typical consequence of this disease because the immune system attacks different parts of the body as if they were external harmful agents.

-This means that lupus can affect the joints, skin, blood, kidneys, heart, lungs and other organs.
+To put it succinctly, this means that lupus can affect the joints, skin, blood, kidneys, heart, lungs and other organs.